Larry Summers: Harvard (1983–1987)

+In 1983, at age 28, Summers became one of the youngest tenured professors in Harvard's history.
+He was a visiting academic at the London School of Economics in 1987.

 As a researcher, Summers has made important contributions in many areas of economics, primarily public finance, labor economics, financial economics, and macroeconomics.
 Summers has also worked in international economics, economic demography, economic history and development economics.
 He received the John Bates Clark Medal in 1993 from the American Economic Association.
 In 1987, he was the first social scientist to win the Alan T. Waterman Award from the National Science Foundation.
 Summers is also a member of the National Academy of Sciences.
-Some of his popular courses today, as Charles W. Eliot University Professor at Harvard University, include American Economic Policy and The Political Economy of Globalization.
+Some of his popular courses, as Charles W. Eliot University Professor at Harvard University, were American Economic Policy and The Political Economy of Globalization.

-Public official

 Summers was on the staff of the Council of Economic Advisers under President Reagan in 1982–1983.
-He also served as an economic adviser to the Dukakis Presidential campaign in 1988.
+He also served as an economics adviser to the Dukakis Presidential campaign in 1988.

-Chief Economist at the World Bank
+World Bank (1991–1993)

 Summers left Harvard in 1991 and served as the Vice President of Development Economics and Chief Economist for the World Bank until 1993.

 According to the World Bank's Data & Research office, Summers returned to Washington, D.C., in 1991 as the World Bank's Vice President of Development Economics and Chief Economist.
 As such, Summers played a "key role" in designing strategies to aid developing countries, worked on the bank's loan committee, guided the bank's research and statistics operations, and guided external training programs.
-The World Bank's official site also reports that Summers' research included an "influential" report that demonstrated a very high return from investments in educating girls in developing nations.
+The World Bank's official site also reports that Summers's research included an "influential" report that demonstrated a very high return from investments in educating girls in developing nations.

 According to The Economist, Summers was "often at the centre of heated debates" about economic policy, as he was considered a "famous contrarian".

 "Dirty industries" controversy

 In December 1991, while at the World Bank, Summers signed a memo that was leaked to the press.
 Lant Pritchett has claimed authorship of the private memo, which both he and Summers say was intended as sarcasm.
-The memo stated that "the economic logic behind dumping a load of toxic waste in the lowest wage country is impeccable and we should face up to that. ...
+The memo stated that "the economic logic behind dumping a load of toxic waste in the lowest wage country is impeccable and we should face up to that. [...]
 I've always thought that under-populated countries in Africa are vastly underpolluted."
 According to Pritchett, the memo, as leaked, was doctored to remove context and intended irony.